I haven’t written about writing in awhile… where does the time go?

 Sharing is so important.
 It is time well spent!
 Those students who had a writing conference shares to the whole class, but then EVERYONE shares with their partner.

 This stand is great for showing someone’s work to the entire classroom.
 I put an iPad in it and link the camera to my classroom projector.
 You can find them HERE.

 People ask me how I lead students into loving writer’s workshop and writing independently.
 We have spelled it out for you for the ENTIRE year.
 Step-by-step lessons are provided.
 These are great if you are new to writer’s workshop or if you are wanting a little more structure.
-If you are more familiar with writer’s workshop, these are a great supplement to your current program or lessons.
+If you are more familiar with the writer’s workshop format, these are a great supplement to your current program or lessons.

 How is writing going in your room?

 Grab the free goal setting chart in this big curriculum download.